Baystation12/Baystation12-Lore/Species/Resomi.md

+# Resomii

+![Reference Picture][1]

 ## Overview

-*The Resomi {Re-zoh-mee} are a species of technologically advanced, bipedal saurians who developed on the planet Sirisai, a tundra world in far orbit around the star A'neech, on the opposite side of Skrellian territory from Sol.
-Resomi society is collectivist, organized into countless units based on profession and function, with each person jockeying for position and elevation in status.
+*The Resomii {Re-zoh-mee} are a species of technologically advanced, bipedal saurians who developed on the planet Sirisai, a tundra world in far orbit around the star A'neech, on the opposite side of Skrellian territory from Sol.
+Resomi (Plural Resomii) society is collectivist, organized into countless units based on profession and function, with each person jockeying for position and elevation in status.
 While most Resomii live inside the Resomi Empire, the Resomii that will be encountered in-game will at best be recent refugees from the Empire, and may be several generations removed from imperial citizenship.
 Due to the repressive nature of the government, and limited information, most of this knowledge won't be known by outsiders, and many Resomii.*

 **Today**